benmbutler/powdR/README.md

 #Load some soils to quantify
 data(soils)

-#Load a reference library of pure patterns
+#Load a powdRlib reference library of pure patterns
 data(minerals)

 #Quantify a sample